 where is positive and is negative if the incident and diffracted beams are on opposite sides of the grating surface normal, as illustrated in the example in Figure 2.
 If the beams are on the same side of the grating normal, then both angles are considered positive.

 This issue can be resolved by creating a repeating surface pattern, which produces a different surface reflection geometry.
-Gratings of this type are commonly referred to as blazed (or ruled) gratings.
+Diffraction gratings of this type are commonly referred to as blazed (or ruled) gratings.
 An example of this repeating surface structure is shown in Figure 3.

 Blazed (Ruled) Gratings